 End of Advertisement

 Finally...
 The World of Classical Music: My Collection of the 300 Most Popular and for That Reason Most Beautiful Classical Works From 350 Years ...
-My Classical Music Top 100
+My Popular Classical Music Top 100

 For me and my approach, there are exactly four criteria for my "evaluation" of Classical Music pieces: First, pieces must fit exactly to my philosophy, and thus my absolute recommendation to start with these.
 Then, in addition, there are beautiful melodies that I was almost tempted to include in my list of Classic Top 100 (... actually Classical Music Top 300) and I had to call myself to order not to do exactly that.
 This list does not include the pieces I like, but only the most Popular Classical Works.
 Third, then there are – beyond that – those pieces that all kind of rank the same for me.
 To put it flippantly: That is the "usual Classical Music".
 Then there is also "my" fourth category ... and my cultural barbarian assessment: They are such oeuvres that – at least for me – go mighty "on my mind": too slow, too annoying, too much squeaking of the "ladies", boring without end, not suitable for humming along, Classical Music just as I have switched it off for 50 years over and over again.